thoughtbot/ios-on-rails/book/rails/creating_a_get_request.md

 ### Model

 This first error we will get for the request spec above is that our app does not have a factory named `event`.
-FactoryGirl guesses the class of the object based on the factory name, so creating the `event` factory is a good opportunity to set up our `Event` model.
+FactoryGirl guesses the object's class based on the factory name, so creating the `event` factory is a good opportunity to set up our `Event` model.

 At the model level, Rails applications that serve a JSON API look exactly like regular web applications built with Rails.
 Although the views and controllers